7 Signs You've Created A Unique 'Love Language' Together That Can Last A Lifetime

 7. You build emotional closeness and intimacy

 So, reap the benefits!
 You’ve earned it!
 Now that he has learned how to understand you more accurately, and you understand him, you both can begin to come forward more easily and more often.
-As he feels emotionally safer with you he can come closer.
+As he feels emotionally safer with you, he can come closer.

-Men often have more difficulty with this context building.
-If he doesn’t know how to do this, show him by modeling the things we’ve talked about so far: not judging, controlling or criticizing him.
-Focus instead, on how you are feeling.
+Men often have more difficulty with this context-building.
+If he doesn’t know how to do this, show him by modeling the things we’ve talked about so far: not judging, controlling, or criticizing him.
+Focus instead on how you are feeling.

 Someone has to be brave and take the risk in coming forward in a non-conflictual way.
 It might as well be you.
 Be the stronger person (but do not throw this in his face).
 Instead, model healthy communication for him.
-Let him see that you really want to feel closer to him emotionally and that you really value the relationship.
+Let him see that you want to feel closer to him emotionally and that you value the relationship.

 Relationships are tough, vulnerable, confusing, and amazing.
 This is especially true when it is with someone who wants to invest in the relationship and is willing to put the work in and to “show up”.